Hierarchy Of Noise Risk Control: The Definitive Guide

 Noise-induced hearing loss can be temporary or permanent.
 Temporary hearing loss results from short-term noise exposure, with normal hearing returning after rest.
 Generally, prolonged exposure to high noise levels gradually causes permanent damage over time.

-OSHA’s hearing conservation program protects workers with significant occupational noise exposures from hearing impairment, even if they are subject to such noise exposures over their entire working lifetimes.
+OSHA’s hearing conservation program protects workers with significant occupational noise exposure from hearing impairment, even if they are subject to such exposure over their entire working lifetimes.
 This publication summarizes the required component of OSHA’s hearing conservation program for the general industry.
 It covers monitoring, audiometric testing, hearing protectors, training, and recordkeeping requirements.

 Hierarchy Of Control For Noise Hazard